rh-aiservices-bu/llm-on-openshift/hf_tgis_deployment/README.md

 - MAX_TOTAL_TOKENS: maximum number of tokens (so MAX_INPUT + tokens generated).
 - QUANTIZE: if you want your model to be quantized.
 Possible values `bitsandbytes`, `bitsandbytes-nf4` and `bitsandbytes-fp4`.
 - HUGGINGFACE_HUB_CACHE: where the models are cached.
 Default value for the Deployment is `/models-cache`, where the PVC you created for this purpose is mounted.
+- HUGGING_FACE_HUB_TOKEN: if you model requires an authorization to be downloaded (e.g. **Llama2**), use this parameter to enter you Hugging Face API token.
+The best is to load it from a secret.

 Please refer to the documentation for other parameters you can modify.